 What are Vascular Doppler Measurements?

-Doppler measurements of the peripheral arteries, particularly those in the legs, are an important qualitative diagnostic method to determine the arterial vascular elasticity, as part of a complete Peripheral Arterial Disease (PAD) diagnosis.
+Doppler measurements of the peripheral arteries, particularly those in the legs, are an important qualitative diagnostic method to determine arterial vascular elasticity as part of a complete Peripheral Arterial Disease (PAD) diagnosis.

 The primary assessment includes the determination of the number of “phases” in a Doppler waveform over one cardiac cycle, typically between one (abnormal) and 3 (good elastic vessel).

 In the lower extremities, the arteries that are typically measured with Doppler include the Dorsalis Pedis, Posterior Tibial, Popliteal, and Femoral arteries.
-In the upper extremities, the most commonly measured arteries include the Radial, Ulnar and Brachial vessels.
+The most commonly measured arteries in the upper extremities include the Radial, Ulnar, and Brachial vessels.